rweather/gencrypto/README.md

 gencrypto
 =========

+**Note: The 32-bit and 64-bit parts of the framework are still a work in progress.
+The AVR parts of the framework are mature.**

 The "gencrypto" tool is a "guided compiler" that provides a framework for generating and testing high performance assembly code versions of cryptography primitives.